coilysiren/json-api-template/README.md

 # flask application template

+A general purpose flask application template.

-## Development Setup
+## Development Setup (required)

-**[ required ]** This project makes heavy use of docker, so the following tools are the only ones required for building the project in a basic fashion:
+This project makes heavy use of docker, so the following tools are the only ones required for building the project in a basic fashion:

 - docker
 - docker-compose

+## Development Setup (optional)

-**[ optional ]** If you want to setup more complex development tooling (editor auto-complete, linters, debugging, etc) then you will also want to install any / all of the following:
+If you want to setup more complex development tooling (editor auto-complete, linters, debugging, etc) then you will also want to install any / all of the following:

 - homebrew via https://brew.sh/, and the following homebrew installed tools via `brew install $tool`
   - postgres